 What’s a Deposition?

-Another aspect of legal video work, an attorney or insurance company hires a camera operator to record a deposition.
+For us a significant part of our work is recording depositions.
 First, what is a deposition?
 A deposition testimony under oath provided by a witness in a case.
 In many cases a camera operator records on video for playback in court.
 Recorded depositions are admissible as testimony under oath.
 The person giving the deposition doesn’t need to show up in court.
 The video can be admitted to court as testimony provided by the witness.

-It makes sense that Jumpstart Video Production would be involved in shooting depositions.
-We are well equipped and well staffed with professional videographers.
-We can go into a law office, be hired by attorneys or insurance companies, and provide a good quality recording that meets the standard of the court.
-It is important to understand that Jumpstart’s videographers involved in the recording may be required to show up in court.
+We are proud to be in the business of legal video work.
+Jumpstart Video is well equipped as well as staffed with professional videographers.
+Our crew can go into a law office, court or any location needed.
+Often we are hired by attorneys or insurance companies, and provide a good quality recording that meets the standard of the court.
+It is important to understand that our videographers become court reporters.
+When we are involved in the recording we may be required to show up in court.
 With that comes all the professional requirements.
-For example, these include proper attire and a true understanding and respect for the court and the judge.
+For example, these include proper attire as well as a true understanding and respect for the court and the judge.

-First, The court calls upon the video professional to play the video.
-Jumpstart staff members are able to attend the hearing, operate the playback equipment and play the video.
-It’s important to remember the video has to be filed with the court in its entirety.
-However, it also must available to be played as requested by plaintiffs or defendants attorneys.
-However, all testimony must be supplied in the court for form of a DVD or whatever format they request.
-That now becomes legal evidence and property of the court.
+All testimony must be supplied in the court for form of a DVD or whatever format they request.
+This media now becomes legal evidence and property of the court.
 It is also important to understand that the videographer who recorded the deposition is responsible for going to court.
 This person must testify that the recording is unaltered and accurate.
 This videographer will be required to play back the recording at specific times in the timeline.

-The reason you would want a video deposition taken is that the expert needs to be recorded at their convenience.
+Overall, the reason you would want a video deposition taken is that the expert needs to be recorded at their convenience.
 Moreover, they may be busy at the time that the court needs them to testify.
 Lawyers can get the testimony they need to defend their client or if the plaintiff needs testimony to file suit.
-Understanding all the court terminology and the proceedings is huge if anyone wants to be involved in this business.
+Finally, understanding all the court terminology and the proceedings is important.
+Our videographers are highly qualified.

-In conclusion, Jumpstart Video Production Pittsburgh has the equipment, staff, and experience for continued success in the business of legal video and deposition video recording.
+In conclusion, we are the experts in legal video.
+We have the equipment, staff, and also the experience you need.
+Count on us for continued success in legal video and deposition video recording.
 Contact Us to get started or your legal video services & deposition video recordings today.